Albuquerque Catastrophic Injury Lawyer

 There is no legal definition of a catastrophic injury that the court uses, and there is no one way to define this type of injury.
 Rather, the word catastrophic is used to describe an injury so severe that it causes a permanent change to someone’s life.

 A traumatic brain injury, for example, could result in long-term cognitive dysfunction or challenges to someone’s capacity to take care of themselves.
 A spinal cord injury could lead to full or partial paralysis of the arms or legs, and the person must accommodate for their limited mobility.
-A catastrophic injury could also refer to the kind of permanent scarring or disfigurement that the person must live with for the rest of their life.
+A catastrophic injury could also refer to the kind of permanent scarring or disfigurement that the person must live with for the rest of their life, which is how the federal government under 42 U.S.C. § 3796b(1) describes it.

 Some catastrophic injuries may not be as devastating as a brain or spinal cord injury but still result in life-long changes.
 A person who becomes blinded or deafened must adjust their everyday lives and may lose out on things they once enjoyed.